FAQ about Loveland's Historic Preservation Program

 The list of benefits far exceeds the obligations.
 With a landmark designation comes recognition, protection, permanence, stability, potential for grant funds and zero interest loans, State and Federal income tax credits, increased property value, neighborhood renewal and pride of ownership.
-For more information on income tax credits contact Community and Strategic Planning Staff, or visit our Benefits of Historic Preservation page.
+For more information on income tax credits contact Development Services Staff, or visit our Benefits of Historic Preservation page.

 What are the Secretary of the Interior's Standards for Historic Rehabilitation?